 What is Cycles?

-Cycles is a budget authority for autonomous execution.
+Cycles is a runtime authority for autonomous agents.
 It enforces hard limits on agent spend and actions — before they happen, not after.

 @cycles(estimate=5000, action_kind="llm.completion", action_name="openai:gpt-4o")